 Advanced Code Transformation Techniques

-– Variable name restructuring
+- Variable name restructuring to break signature patterns

-– String fragmentation
+- String fragmentation to split identifiable constants

-– Redundant code injection
+- Redundant code injection to increase noise for classifiers

-– Whitespace optimization
+- Whitespace and formatting manipulation

 These transformations maintain the malware’s original functionality while significantly reducing its detection probability.